Chicano Cultural Center: Celebrating Bilingual Arts and Culture

-"La Virgen de Guadaliberty," a Virgin for our times.
+"La Virgen de Guadaliberty," a Virgin for our times, embodies the spirit of bilingual arts and community engagement.
 The traditional Virgen de Guadalupe loves us "unconditionally."
-This new Virgen tells us -- "Stand up for your rights, mis hijitos y mis hijitas, -- and I will be out there with you, standing with you, fighting with you, affirming with you -- your right to be who your are, in your own homeland." .
+This new Virgen inspires us to "Stand up for your rights, mis hijitos y mis hijitas, -- and I will be out there with you, standing with you, fighting with you, affirming with you -- your right to be who you are, in your own homeland."
+This message promotes cultural exchanges and solidarity in our diverse communities.
 This is an original creation, Copyright by Nephtalí De León.

-Pictogram of Aztlan.
-This is the actual image used by the ancient Aztec Mexica people to designate the place-word, "Aztlan."
-It is a Warrior with a shiled and a Heron on his Eagle headdress.
-Aztlan means "The Place of Herons."
-(El lugar de las Garzas).
+The pictogram of Aztlan represents the actual image used by the ancient Aztec Mexica people to designate the place-word "Aztlan."
+Depicting a warrior with a shield and a heron on his eagle headdress, this symbol is integral to bilingual arts and reflects the rich cultural heritage of the community.
+Aztlan means "The Place of Herons" (El lugar de las Garzas), highlighting the importance of cultural exchanges within the community.

-At Embajada Cultural Chicana de Aztlan (ECCA), we aim to celebrate and promote the rich arts of bilingual and bicultural communities in the United States.
-Our mission includes fostering cultural exchanges with countries like Mexico to enrich both our communities.
+At Embajada Cultural Chicana de Aztlan (ECCA), we aim to celebrate and promote the rich bilingual arts of bilingual and bicultural communities in the United States.
+Our mission includes fostering cultural exchanges with countries like Mexico to enhance community engagement and enrich both our communities.

 This narrative circulated for half a century after it was published in 1972.
 It was taken from the book, Chicanos: Our Background & Our Pride, by Nephtalí De León.
 It was repeated in many journals, formats and publications.
 But the attribution was "by a Chicano from Roswell.
 50 years later, an African American friend of the author, a woman from Alabama, Bonita Gill, decided to set the record st